Ayeshan-Oshitha/Tutorial--Udemy--NestJs/Docs/007-Database-Relations.md

 # Deleting Related Entities

 In Uni-Directional One-to-One relationship, Cascade delete is not possible, So we have to perform sequential delete. ( One row of one table and then go to other table)

+# Bi-Directional One-To-One Relationship

+In a bi-directional relationship, both entities are aware of the relationship.
+The foreign key can reside in either table, but it will be placed on the side where the `@JoinColumn` decorator is used.

+# Creating a Bi-Directional Relationship

+In a _uni-directional one-to-one relationship_, we can only navigate from one entity to the other (for example, we can find `metaOptions` through the `post` table, but we cannot find a `post` using the `metaOptions` table).

+When we enable a bi-directional relationship, we can navigate in both directions — meaning we can find either entity through the other.